Print

 Sheet of puff pastry on a metal tray

-Add the shredded cheeses to the vegetable mixture and toss to combine.
+Add the shredded cheeses to the vegetable filling and toss to combine.

 Grated cheese on top of a bowl of vegetables